TDLorg/rstudio_server_aws_docs/README-admin.md

 ## Access via SSH

-1. The key-pair 'pem' file is needed and must be private (`chmod 400 key.pem`):
+1. The key-pair 'pem' file is needed and must be readable only by root (`chmod 400 key.pem`):

 ```sh
 ssh -i key.pem ubuntu@<ip-address>